rexresearch

 electromechanical energy within a multitude of electroactive

 polymer transducers.
-The transducers may store electrical energy,
+The transducers may store electrical

-alter electrical capacitance.
-The transducers are, in various
+deformations that alter electrical capacitance.
+The transducers

-implementations, capable as both mechanical actuators and
+are, in various implementations, capable as both mechanical

-electrical generators.
+actuators and electrical generators.

 [0006] In some embodiments, the electronic topologies may be